harvardinformatics/informatics-website/docs/resources/Tutorials/pangenome-cactus-minigraph.md

     ##### 5. Pipeline improvements

     Great!
-Please [create an issue on the pipeline's github](https://github.com/harvardinformatics/cactus-snakemake/issues) describing your idea so we can discuss its implementation!
+Please [create an issue on the pipeline's github :octicons-link-external-24:](https://github.com/harvardinformatics/cactus-snakemake/issues){:target="_blank"} describing your idea so we can discuss its implementation!